+COURSE CODE-BGEO-2319

-(Session - 2021-22) SEMESTER-III GEOGRAPHY Resources and environment: World patterns (Theory)
+Resources and environment: World patterns (Theory)

-Credit hours (per week):04 Total hours: 60 Max.
-Marks: 100 Theory Marks: 45 Practical Marks: 30 Internal Assessment: 25
+Time: 3 Hours Credit hours (per week):04

+Max.
+Marks: 100 Theory Marks: 45

 1. A compulsory question containing 10 short answer type questions will be set covering the whole syllabus.
 The students will attempt any 5 questions in about 20-30 words each.
-Each question will carry 1marks (Total 5 marks).
+Each question will carry 1 marks (Total 5 marks).

-2. The whole syllabus will be divided into 4 units.
+- 2. The whole syllabus will be divided into 4 units.
 Eight questions will be set out of the whole syllabus, 2 from each unit.
 The students will be required to attempt one question from each unit.
 Each question carrying 10 marks.
-These will be in addition to the compulsory question at serial number 1 (Total 40 marks).
+These will be in addition to the compulsory question at serial number 1 (Total 40 marks). - 3.
+Special credit will be given to suitable use of maps and diagrams.